 Eliminating Workplace Sexual Harassment, It’s Everyone’s Business

-Four, ten-minute animated episodes tell the stories of employees at Future Generation, a leading (but fictitious!) manufacturer and retailer.
-Follow true-to-life characters in a range of scenarios as employees and managers witness, experience, and address workplace sexual harassment.
-Interactive, gamified activities ensure the message sinks in.
+Four, ten-minute animated episodes explore the challenges of employees at Future Generation, a leading (but fictitious!) manufacturer and retailer.
+Interactive, gamified activities to ensure the message sinks in.

 What is Sexual Harassment in the Workplace?